Private Schools Glossary

 House

-House is another British term which has immigrated to American private schools.
+House is another British term that has immigrated to American private schools.
 It describes a physical grouping of students in a residential or boarding facility.
-It is the essence of the boarding school ethos as it is houses which provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.
+It is the essence of the boarding school ethos as it is houses that provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.

 IB

 IB is an acronym for International Baccalaureate.
-This is a curriculum which is used at a couple of dozen American private schools.
-You will find the core curricula at most American schools focussed on the AP or Advanced Placement courses.
+This is a curriculum that is used at a couple of dozen American private schools.
+You will find the core curricula at most American schools focusing on the AP or Advanced Placement courses.

 ISEE